 Already, then, this is a biography very different to those of Laura Jane Grace and Juliet Jacques.
 Sarah's, for one, radiates wholesomeness: she loves her home state of Delaware, and sees political engagement as a lifelong journey.
 At different points, she quotes or refers to Martin Luther King, Barack Obama and Hillary Clinton, her role models in the progressive cause within neo/liberal capitalism.
 The book, indeed, underscores Sarah's own status as a white, middle-class role model for trans people everywhere.
-She is undeniably pretty and able to pass as a cis-gendered woman, a situation aided by her post-op, post-transition status.
+She is undeniably pretty and able to pass as a cis-gendered woman, a situation aided by her post-transition status.
 Accepting her oft-stated pride at being trans, I would even question how her experience matches – post-transition – so many other trans people who face the kind of structural inequalities of poverty and racism that can't be aided by trans-friendly legislation alone.
-Gazing at her image and her story, I found myself being happy for her, while not being able to relate to her.
+Gazing at her image and her story, I found myself always being happy for her, but not always being able to relate to her agenda.

 The personal, then, is certainly political with Tomorrow Will Be Different.
 To its credit, Sarah's autobiography covers the important arguments and policies that relate to trans rights in 2018, and her participation in progressive politics have undoubtedly helped make things better for trans people, especially for those of a middle-class background.
 If I found her politics narrow and lacking in the awareness of alternative transgender experiences (not least trans people of colour in the US), her narrative nevertheless represents a modern kind of trans identity.
 The foreword, indeed, by former Vice-President Joe Biden, contrasts with those of Lili Elbe (1931) and Christine Jorgenson (1966), with their medical testaments asking for sympathy and understanding.
 Sarah's story, from its foreword to its happy ending, is proof of how far we've come since then.